Chicago, Illinois Auto Accident Attorneys

 Like any other auto defect, a defective ignition can lead to accidents, injuries, and deaths.
 A defective ignition can cause a vehicle to stall out, resulting in a loss of control over the vehicle and potential collisions.
 Defective ignitions can also result in vehicle fires.

-At Ankin Law Office, LLC, our Chicago auto accident attorneys focus on protecting the victims of all types of motor vehicle accidents, including those involving defective ignitions, stall outs, and other auto defects.
+At Ankin Law, our Chicago auto accident attorneys focus on protecting the victims of all types of motor vehicle accidents, including those involving defective ignitions, stall outs, and other auto defects.
 If you have been injured in an auto accident caused by a defective ignition or a vehicle stall out, contact our office to schedule an appointment with one of our knowledgeable Chicago defective ignition lawyer.

 Causes of Defective Ignitions